kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

 Nice, it seems the listener agent is functioning properly!

-In addition to the `vctl status`, we would like to show you another way to check VOLTTRON status by inspecting the `volttron.log`.
+In addition to the :code:`vctl status`, we would like to show you another way to check VOLTTRON status by inspecting the :code:`volttron.log`.

 .. code-block:: bash